-Jubilant supporters trooping out of the Ahmadou Ahidjo Stadium in Yaounde on Sunday could still recall how gloomy the atmosphere was at the same venue on October 8, 2005 when their team was held to a 1-1 draw by another north African side, Egypt in the 2006 World Cup qualifying final matchday, thus gifting Cote D’Ivoire the group’s sole ticket to Germany.
+Jubilant supporters trooping out of the Ahmadou Ahidjo Stadium in Yaounde on Sunday could still recall how gloomy the atmosphere was at the same venue on October 8, 2005 when their team was held to a 1-1 draw by another north African side, Egypt, which gifted Ivory Coast a spot at the 2006 tournament in the final matchday of qualifying.

-Samuel Eto’o and company did appear at the 2010 World Cup in South Africa, but their early exit lucidly unmasked signs of corrosion within the outfit characterised by tensions amongst players and with the coach.
+Samuel Eto'o and company did appear at the 2010 World Cup in South Africa, but their early exit unmasked signs of corrosion within the squad as tensions between players and coaches reached breaking point.

-And the most fretful are local fans, sports journalists and pundits.
-All calling for the removal of standing coach Sabri Lamouchi, whom they assume lacks the ‘depth of knowledge and proven experience’ required for a World Cup adventure.
+Most fretful of all are local fans, sports journalists and pundits, all calling for the removal of standing coach Sabri Lamouchi, whom they assume lacks the knowledge and proven experience to mastermind a World Cup campaign.

-The Elephants’ jittery showing against the Teranga Lions in Casablanca, Morocco on Saturday rekindled a waning animosity for the former Inter midfielder, with Salomon Kalou's last-minute goal coming just moments after Senegal spurned a superb chance to snatch the World Cup spot from Ivory Coast's grasp.
+The Elephants' jittery showing against the Teranga Lions in Casablanca on Saturday rekindled a waning animosity for the former Inter midfielder, with Salomon Kalou's last-minute goal coming just moments after Senegal spurned a superb chance to snatch the World Cup spot from Ivory Coast's grasp.

-And yet, time appears too short to import a new hand.
 Importantly, Lamouchi enjoys strong support from the top men of the group such as Didier Drogba, the Toure brothers and goalkeeper Copa Barry.
-A strong probability is that the FA will allow Lamouchi and his charges to continue quietly with preparations while the officials grapple with critics, assuring the nation that the men will deliver in Brazil.
+It's likely the FA will allow Lamouchi and his charges to continue quietly with preparations while officials grapple with critics, assuring the nation that the team will deliver in Brazil.

-Next year’s showpiece will likely be the swansong for the over-praised and underachieving golden generation, with close to half of the fold set to retire from international football.
-And after so many near misses in the past, Brazil 2014 seems unsuitable to expect silverware to crown their sterling collective efforts, but perhaps with one final push and less expectation upon their shoulders, the Elephants may surprise a few critics and this generation of stars could be ready to write a happy ending to their as yet disappointing story.
+Next year's showpiece will likely be the swansong for the over-praised and underachieving golden generation, with close to half of the fold set to retire from international football.
+And after so many near misses in the past and the weight of expectation somewhat lifted, the Elephants may surprise a few critics in Brazil 2014, allowing the current crop of stars to write a happy ending to their as yet disappointing story.